 - Maybe those who find bareback sex distasteful believe that they are being politically correct, that their strident judgments about the sex lives of others are in the service of HIV prevention, that criticizing other gay men for acting like human beings will somehow alter instincts that evolution built over millions of years.

 - Somehow we have come to the homophobic conclusion that when gay men engage in intercourse without a barrier, we must label it “psychotic barebacking,” but when straight people do it, we can just call it “sex.

-- Maybe you have the ability to enjoy sex while your penis is wrapped in latex, and you use one every single time.
-That is terrific, really.
+- Maybe you can enjoy sex while your penis is wrapped in latex, and you use one every single time.
+That is terrific.
 Please continue.
 You are using a classic prevention tool, a golden oldie.
-Or maybe you and your boyfriend are HIV-negative and have the good fortune to be in a committed, monogamous relationship in which you can safely have sex without condoms.
+Or maybe you and your boyfriend are HIV-negative and have the good fortune to be in a committed, monogamous relationship where you can safely have sex without condoms.
 You are to be commended, and you are, regrettably, in the minority.

 - These scenarios are valid and worth replicating whenever possible.
 However, they do not represent a superior high ground from which to make pronouncements about someone else’s choices.
-Sex is sex.
-It is affirming and natural.
-Anyone who wishes to equate condom-free sex with death and disease really needs to get some therapy
+Sex is sex, and it is affirming and natural.
+Anyone who wishes to equate condom-free sex with death and disease needs to get some therapy.

 Condomless sex and HIV